MichelaZ/PyBer_Analysis/README.md

 import pandas as pd
 import numpy as np
 ```
-2. I load data from csv’s into DataFrames.
+2. I loaded data from csv’s into DataFrames.
 ```
 # File to Load (Remember to change these)
 city_data_to_load = "Resources/city_data.csv"